GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 <!-- tabs:end -->
 **Low Voltage**

-> [!Tip]
+> [!Tip|style:callout]
-> Keep LV (DC) and sensors separated from HV (AC) wires to reduce interference.
-I like to run AC wires near the top of the machine enclosure, mostly left of the boiler.
-DC wires are run near the bottom of the enclosure, mostly on the right side.
+> Keep LV (DC) wires and sensors separated from HV (AC) wires to reduce interference.
+Run AC wires on the left side of the enclosure, staying above the thermocouple wire.
+Run DC wires on the right side of the enclosure.

 Connect GND, brewPin, and steamPin wires to the switches, making use of some of the space you've freed up by removing the HV wires. **Follow the [schematic](#schematics) for your machine**.
 <!-- tabs:start -->